Flames engulf 86-story residential skyscraper in Dubai

 - 2 arrested after plane passenger notices man texting about exploiting children

-An Associated Press journalist near the scene of early Friday’s blaze said more than 40 floors of the high-rise tower appeared to be engulfed in flames on one side of the building.
-Residents of the building could be seen crying with several saying the fire broke just after 1 a.m.
+It was the second time in 2 ½ years that the more than 1,100-foot-tall (335 meters) tower has been ravaged by fire.
+The tower, located in the popular waterfront Marina district, caught fire in February 2015, but there were no major casualties reported in that blaze.

+Early Friday, authorities shared a photo of the charred and blackened tower but it was no longer visibly in flames.
+Officials said they were now working on providing shelter for those affected.

-Dubai police cordoned off the area around the building, keeping people about a block away from the fire and the falling debris.
+Dubai police cordoned off several blocks around the building, keeping people away from the fire’s falling debris.

-Fires have affected several skyscrapers in the United Arab Emirates, including a towering inferno that engulfed a 63-story luxury hotel in Dubai on New Year’s Eve in 2016.
+Several skyscrapers in the United Arab Emirates have caught fire in recent years, including a towering inferno that engulfed a 63-story luxury hotel in Dubai on New Year’s Eve in 2016.
+In that blaze, as in others in Dubai in recent years, residents escaped without major injury.

-Building and safety experts have cited a popular type of cladding covering the buildings that can be highly flammable.
+Earlier this year, Dubai passed new fire safety rules requiring buildings with quick-burning side paneling to replace it with more fire-resistant siding.
+Authorities have previously acknowledged that at least 30,000 buildings across the UAE have cladding or paneling that safety experts have said accelerates the rapid spread of fires.

 A devastating tower fire in London in June killed at least 80 people and prompted Britain to order more thorough testing on the cladding systems of its towers.